-Sender reputation is directly proportional to delivery rates: the higher your rate, the more subscribers will receive your emails in their inbox avoiding the spam folder.
-We recommend that you track your sender score regularly, and if there’s any problem, solve it as soon as possible.
+Sender reputation is directly proportional to delivery rates: the higher your rate, more subscribers will receive your emails, in their inbox, avoiding the spam folder.
+We recommend that you track your sender score regularly, and if there’s any problems, solve them as quickly as possible.

 Use the full power of every email

-Every email is an opportunity to promote your startup, make a sale, learn more about your audience, and raise their loyalty.
+Every email that you send is an opportunity to promote your startup, make a sale, learn more about your audience, and raise their loyalty.
 There are so many options to choose from depending on your goals.

-Here are types of emails a startup can use:
+Here are some of the types of emails a startup can use:

-- welcome — to set up the first connection with subscribers;
+- welcome — set up the first connection with subscribers;

-- milestone and holiday — to highlight significant moments and engage with the audience;
+- milestone and holiday — highlight significant moments and engage with the audience;

-- content — to offer useful or engaging information;
+- content — offer useful or engaging information;

-- transactional — to validate the status of a purchase or an order;
+- transactional — validate the status of a purchase or an order;

-- abandoned cart — to check on users who haven’t completed their purchase;
+- abandoned cart — check on users who haven’t completed their purchase;

 Let’s see a few email examples from different startups.